staysail/tree-sitter-meson/README.md

    appearance to the last statement of a given branch (as nothing after them would be executed anyway.)

+4. Binary literals are documented as supported but missing from the grammar.
+   (Which begs the question, what is the purpose of supporting binary literals?)

+5. Literal binary, octal, and hex integers can use a capital letter to indicate the case (for example 0X1234).
+This is not reflected in the docs, but it is the actual implementation.

 That whole grammar is repeated below:
 ```
 This is the full Meson grammar, as it is used to parse Meson build definition files: